 Time has passed, the Soviet Union no longer exists, and we can judge how the Gosplan fared in hindsight.
 And to put it mildly, the Gosplan was not a huge success.
 True, it managed to support the Soviet economy for decades – and even managed to have a short golden age during the Nikita Khrushchev era – but it never came close to delivering on the promise that central planning would be superior to the market.
 The examples of other central planning systems in many of the socialist nations have not been inspiring either.

 However, following what I wrote in my previous post, “Socialism Is Not Impossible”, we cannot rule out the possibility of creating such a central state apparatus one day, one that achieves the promises of abundant output by owning all the means of production.

 Political intentions capture the discussion about the socialist agenda.
 Left and right are obsessed with discussing the convenience or difficulty of this economic model to generate equality, freedom, or stability.

-But much more pressing is to resolve the technical question.
+But it is much more pressing to resolve the technical question.
 What can be gained by making all the promises of the socialist dream if the associated complexity overflows the capabilities of a centralised system without markets or money?